javascriptdata/danfojs/README.md

 ## Main Features

-  - Danfo.js is fast.
-It is built on Tensorflow.js, and supports tensors out of the box.
+  - Danfo.js is fast and supports Tensorflow.js tensors out of the box.
 This means you can [convert Danfo data structure](https://danfo.jsdata.org/api-reference/dataframe/dataframe.tensor) to Tensors.
   - Easy handling of [missing-data](https://danfo.jsdata.org/getting-started#missing-data) (represented as `NaN`) in floating point as well as non-floating point data
   - Size mutability: columns can be [inserted/deleted](https://danfo.jsdata.org/api-reference/dataframe#combining-comparing-joining-merging) from DataFrame